the-sous-chef/lambda-authorizer/README.md

 ## Deploying
 This code is currently deployed in the Press Integration AWS Account in the jwtAuthorizer Lambda

-To create the lambda bundle, zip up the following files and folders:
+To create the lambda bundle, run the following command:

-./node_modules/
-./index.js
-./lib.js
-./package-lock.json
-./package.json
+    npm run package

-Then upload the zip to the jwtAuthorizer Lambda in EU West 1
+Then upload the zip `lambda-authorizer-dist.zip` to the jwtAuthorizer Lambda in EU West 1.

 ## License